spamdalfz/e-commerce-back-end/README.md

 _Please note that steps 8 & 9 should be performed in a separate terminal window or tab from the one running the Node.js application._

-## Running the Application
+## Usage

-To use this application, please follow the steps below:
+To use this application, follow these steps:

 1. Open a terminal window and navigate to the root directory of the application.
 2. Seed the database by running `npm run seed`
 3. Start the application by running `npm run start`.
-4. Choose an action from the main menu by using the arrow keys and pressing Enter.
-5. Follow the prompts to perform the desired action.
-6. To exit the application, select "Exit" from the main menu or press Ctrl + C.
+4. Use a tool such as [Insomnia](https://insomnia.rest/) or [Postman](https://www.postman.com/) to test the various routes of the API.

 For a short demonstration of the application, please refer to the [video](https://drive.google.com/file/d/1P6jclrDBn-JZTwHvc2ITkHvrgPkNnccJ/view).

 ## Routes

-The following routes are available in the application:
+The following routes are available in the API:

 ### Categories